CHPR4405 Particle Mechanics and Solids Handling

-- Topics include particle size reduction and separation; sampling and particle size analysis; screening and classification via hydrocylcone; particle drag, sedimentation, gravity thickening and thickener sizing; froth flotation, flow-through packed bed and filtration; fluidisation; colloid behaviour and properties, DLVO interaction theory, rheometry, slurry rheology and its relationship with surface chemistry, bridging flocculation and surface forces; pipeline transport of non-Newtonian fluids; and dust capture.
+- Topics include particle size reduction and separation; sampling and particle size analysis; screening and classification via hydrocylcone; particle drag, sedimentation, gravity thickening and thickener sizing; froth flotation, flow-through packed bed and filtration; fluidisation; colloid behaviour and properties, DLVO interaction theory, rheometry, slurry rheology and its relationship with surface chemistry, bridging flocculation and surface forces; pipeline transport of non-Newtonian fluids; powder flow and stability

 - Students are able to (1) work effectively in teams; (2) write clear and concise technical reports; (3) perform a laboratory experiment to discover knowledge on flow behaviour of suspensions; (4) distinguish between particle sizing and classification; (5) apply surface chemistry technique to optimise suspension processing; (6) apply surface chemistry to control surface force between particles; (7) explain and use the equations governing leaching kinetics, filtration, suspension thickening, fluidisation and pipeline transportation; (8) apply surface chemistry to froth floation; and (9) quantify the number of countercurrent stages required to achieve a given degree of washing of solids.

 - Typically this unit is assessed in the following ways: (1) laboratories and tutorial assignments; (2) tests; and (3) final examination.
 Further information is available in the unit outline.